sandbox-science/sandbox-science-website/website/projects/codeastra.md

 > <Badge type="tip" text="Important" /> CodeAstra has been tested on macOS and Linux and works as expected on those platforms.
 The project has not been tested natively on Windows, but it works when using **WSL** (Windows Subsystem for Linux).
 Native Windows support is not guaranteed.

-## How to install the project
-Please, check the [wiki](https://github.com/sandbox-science/CodeAstra/wiki) for recommended installation instructions.

 ## Required Tools
 - CMake
 - Make